Curriculum

 Teachers will send home a term overview at the beginning of each term about the teaching and learning linking these 8 areas.
 English and Mathematics has a compulsory 300 minutes of learning each for the week.
 Teachers may programme using themes, integrated topics or broad interest areas.
 Teachers may work in teams, cross-age, or individualise programs for students based on their needs.

-Specialist Areas – STEM and AUSLAN
+Specialist Areas – STEM

 Students experience 4 lessons of STEM each week.
 Students focus not only on the Science disciplines of Biology, Physics, Chemistry and Earth and Space Sciences but also learn how science is applied in the real world.
 Where possible students are involved in Citizen Science projects to bring their learning to life and a strong relationship with the local Landscape SA board helps to bring a broader understanding of their environment.